Ella Fitzgerald Would Be Proud... I Think...

 'Blue Skies,' was a feel good tune performed by Ella Fitzgerald (click on her name to listen), but I DON'T think she had this in mind.
 The proximity of the planes caught me off guard, so I snapped away.
 Minutes later, there were more trails in the sky (all gathered around the sun) and before long, an overcast.

-I took some more pics, but decided to post one more; in the words of Elmer Fudd- "There's something awfully screwy going on around here..."
+I took some more pics, but didn't find them as blatant as the ones above.
+In the words of Elmer Fudd- "There's something awfully screwy going on around here..."

 An Unofficial National Holiday

 Finally, baseball is here!
 The Boys of Summer are back in town and I am happier than the Kool-Aid man.
 Spring is in the air, the birds are chirping and I've joined THREE fantasy baseball leagues.
 Overkill?
 YES!
 However, I am prepared for the storm, with hopes that I can become victorious in at least 2 out of 3 leagues (not far fetched by any stretch of the imagination).
-Anyway, the weather feels as if it wants to break at any moment - though the threat of an April snow storm still looms (not inconceivable), but temperature wise, the next couple of months ahead are usually the best (aside from Sept - October).
+Anyway, the weather feels as if it wants to break at any moment (though the threat of an April snow storm still looms- not inconceivable here on the east coast), but temperature wise, the next couple of months ahead are usually the best (aside from early Autumn).
 Here's to 6+ months of a sport I can't seem to get enough of 🥂

 Wish me luck!